By Chip Fulghum

 DHS has made great strides the last 10 years modernizing their financial system and improving the budget process.
 Simplifying the appropriation structure from 76 to 4 was foundational to maturing the resourcing process at DHS and is proof positive that when DHS components, the CFO and other Management offices, OMB and the Congressional staff work together much can be accomplished.
 This streamlined structure led to simplified execution reporting, data consistency, and better analysis across the department.

 Next, I believe the department must turn its attention to working with OMB and the Congress to obtain relief surrounding the current rules around reprogramming.
 The Secretary must have the flexibility to respond to emergent crises such as the current situation on the border in real time.
 The current process for shifting money around is cumbersome and time consuming.
 The Department should work with OMB and the Congress to develop a more streamlined approach that allows the Secretary to quickly respond while keeping the Congress informed.
 Ultimately the power of the purse belongs to Congress and that must remain intact while at the same time allowing the Department the flexibility it needs to meet emerging mission needs.
-I urge the them to work together.
+I urge to work together.

 Chip Fulghum formerly served as DHS CFO and Deputy Undersecretary for Management and currently serves as Chief Operating Officer at Endeavors.